How to Stop Overeating: 12 Effective Strategies

 Meal Patterns

-Blood sugar drops, so your hunger hormones kick in to make sure you get enough food to bring it back up and give you energy.
+When blood sugar drops, hunger hormones kick in to ensure you get enough food to bring it back up and give you energy.
 This can lead to a vicious cycle where you eat too much later in the day and into the night, then wake up still full and begin the process again as the day goes on.

 Emotional Eating Habits